-Star Trek just wouldn't be the same without Spock's radical philosophies challenging the human illogic of his flawed feeling crewmates.
+Star Trek just wouldn't be the same without Spock's radical philosophies challenging the human logic of his Enterprising crewmates.
 The shows catch phrases, wonderful aliens and light humor are great for the human soul.
 I suspect part of the human condition wants to be seduced by bewitching aliens, truth and knowledge but maybe like Spock our trekkie blood burns constantly with fire?

 This work by Spacerguy is licensed under a Creative Commons Attribution-Non-Commercial 3.0 United States License.

 Based on work at startrekspace.blogspot.com.